ChristopherRush/weather/README.md

 # Pi Supply Weather Station

 This project uses the Adafruit BMP180 pressure sensor and also the DHT22 temperature/humidity sensor to create a basic weather station using the Raspberry Pi.
+The front end of the weather station uses a web server provided by Flask and programmed in Python.

 ## Hardware setup